jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 # MMIO Design

+##### TODO: a nice picture where the MMIO accelerator sits? similar to the RoCC accelerator image

 Often, an accelerator or peripheral block is connected to the rest of the SoC with a memory-mapped interface over the system bus.
 This allows the core and external IO to configure and communicate with the block.